jadsonjs/gitlab-flow/README.md

 <img src="https://github.com/jadsonjs/gitlab-flow/blob/master/images/flow15.png" width=600 align=center>

 Alternatively, for urgent tasks, you can use the **cherry-pick** command to get just a specific commit and send it to the other system environments.
-So, for example, you can send only one specific commit to production while the others are still waiting for manual tests to finish in the pre-production branch.
+So, for example, you can send only one specific commit to production while the others are still waiting for manual tests to finish, in the pre-production branch.

 <img src="https://github.com/jadsonjs/gitlab-flow/blob/master/images/flow16.png" width=600 align=center>